 More about The Expanse Cancellation by Syfy

 Allow me to make two personal observations on The Expanse.
 First of all, my son — who is graduating from high school soon and will be studying aerospace engineering in college — loves The Expanse.
 Being well-acquainted with his taste in television, this speaks volumes to me about the quality of this program.
 One viewer’s opinion means nothing to Syfy or to any potential buyer, but it tells me The Expanse deserves a television home.
-Personally, I hope it’s at Amazon or Hulu, because we already pay for both, and baby needs a new pair of shoes (and by “shoes,” I mean tuition, room and board).
+Personally, I hope it’s at Prime Video or Hulu, because we already pay for both, and baby needs a new pair of shoes (and by “shoes,” I mean tuition, room and board).

 Secondly, I wonder about Syfy’s relationship (and now, its deal) with Alcon.
 In addition to writing news pieces, I do advance work for articles we publish for both new series and new season premieres, including show pages, ratings posts, Vulture Watch articles, and Viewer Votes polls.
 One of my tasks is to find images.
 Do you see the photo of Ted Atherton as Dr. Strickland and Leah Madison Jung as Mei, at the top of this article?
 It is the only season three episodic photograph available from Syfy on the NBCUniversal press site.

 The next “newest” photos are PR appearance shots from Comic-Con International: San Diego, in July of 2017.
 The most “recent” photos prior to that are gallery photos from January of 2017 and August of 2015.
 Those dates are not typos.

 Syfy is usually quite good about putting up current images on the press site, including episode photos, so it has always been both frustrating and puzzling to me, that it is so hard to come by current photos for The Expanse.
 They do put photos on the Syfy.com show page, but photos loaded to the press site are our preferred source and come with credit information, etc. and are usually available in advance.